ridvanaltun/react-native-deepar/README.md

 ## Using AR Models over Internet

+You don't have to install AR models in your app, you can use AR models over Internet.

 1. Install [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob) to your project
 2. You can use AR models over internet like below: